 To reiterate, each letter plan has the exact same benefits regardless of where you live, however, the premiums will vary based on the insurance company and which method they decide upon when charging premiums.

-Medicare Supplement Plan G benefits include coverage for the Medicare Part A deductible, as well as the 20% coinsurance and copayments not covered by the Traditional Medicare benefits.
+Plan G benefits include coverage for the Part A deductible, as well as the 20% coinsurance and copayments not covered by the Traditional Medicare benefits.

 It also covered excess charges and medical emergencies while traveling abroad.
 The only thing it does not cover is your Part B deductible.

-Medicare Supplement Plan N is one of the 4 “cost-sharing” plans.
-Plan N is considered one of the more affordable Medicare Supplement Plans but provides less benefits.
+Plan N is one of the 4 “cost-sharing” plans.
+Plan N is considered one of the more affordable Medicare Supplement Plans but provides fewer benefits.

 Plan N does also cover 100% of the Part B coinsurance.
 The “cost-sharing” term kicks in here because you do have to share the cost on this one a little.

-There’s a copayment of up to $20 for some office visits and up to a $50 copayment for any emergency room visit that does not result in being admitted into the hospital.
+There’s a copayment of up to $20 for some office visits and up to a $50 copayment for an emergency room visit that does not result in being admitted into the hospital.

 Keep in mind, excess charges are not very common, not having coverage for this may not impact your out of pocket costs at all.

-Of these 3 more affordable Medicare Supplement Plans, Plan N, in most cases, comes out to be the cheapest option.
+Of these more affordable plans, Plan N, in most cases, comes out to be the cheapest option.
 With Plan C next in line, followed by Plan G. Again, the cheaper the plan the lesser the benefits.

-Why is Plan F Not One of the More Affordable Medicare Supplement Plans
+Why is Plan F Not One of the Cheaper Medicare Supplement Plans

 With higher premiums comes more benefits.
 It also comes with lower out of pockets costs in the long run.